You have an idea.

 Before you start your product development journey, you need to get your basics right.
 Understand that your product will only be as good as your team, and pick your team members wisely.
 You need a strong team in their subject knowledge and can act as consultants in addition to team members.

-They also need to be goal-oriented individuals who are motivated by more than money - passion is the key word here.
-In a nutshell, you need a team that is ready to die trying (this is only a slight exaggeration) to bring your product vision to life and possess skill sets that are at par with the industry bests.
+They also need to be goal-oriented individuals who are motivated by more than money – passion is the key word here.
+In a nutshell, you need to find a development team that is ready to die trying (this is only a slight exaggeration) to bring your product vision to life and possess skill sets that are at par with the industry bests.